HamzaNadeem1999/HamzaNadeem1999/README.md

 <h1>Hi, I'm Hamza! <br/><a href="https://github.com/joshmadakor1"></a> <a href="https://www.linkedin.com/in/hamzanade/">Data Science Professional</a>- <a
                                                                                                           href="">AWS Certified</a></h1>
 <h2>About me</h2>
-- Coming from India🇮🇳,As an energetic and passionate Data Science professional hailing from India, I bring a wealth of experience in working with large datasets and extracting actionable insights that drive business growth across diverse industries.
+As an energetic and passionate Data Science professional hailing from India, I bring a wealth of experience in working with large datasets and extracting actionable insights that drive business growth across diverse industries.
 With a strong foundation in modern technologies, including Python, Machine Learning, Deep Learning, and Natural Language Processing (NLP), I thrive on leveraging cutting-edge tools and techniques to solve complex challenges and deliver impactful solutions.
 <h2>👨‍💻 Data Science and Machine Learning Projects:</h2>

 - <b>Auto-Correct (NLP)</b>